Riccardo Silva: MP & Silva

 From 2004 until 2016, Silva owned and managed MP & Silva, a global international media rights company based in London.
-Under Silva’s leadership, MP & Silva became the world’s leading distributor of TV rights.
+Under Silva's leadership, MP & Silva became the world's leading distributor of TV rights.
 In May 2016 Silva and his partners sold MP & Silva to the Chinese groups Everbright Securities and Beijing Baofeng Technology, relinquishing management and operational control.

 Silva International Investments

 In 2016, Silva established Silva International Investments, a portfolio company which invests and manages assets in media, sport, fashion, technology, and real estate.

-Since its inception, the company have invested in Mast Capital, a Miami based real estate and development company and has made a number of acquisitions, including a majority stake in Globe Soccer Awards.
+Since its inception, the company have invested in Mast Capital, a Miami-based real estate and development company and has made a number of acquisitions, including a majority stake in Globe Soccer Awards.

 In August 2017, Silva International Investments acquired SportBusiness, who provide insight into businesses working in the sports industry throughout the world.

-In October 2019, the company acquired the London modeling agency, Select Model Management, and announced a major global expansion driven through an integration with Silva International Investment's existing modelling agency network, MP Management.

-Following MP Management's establishment in 2008 in Milan, the company acquired a second agency in Miami in 2014, quickly followed with the acquisition of a third agency, Major Paris, in 2015.
-Under the ownership of Silva International Investments, the group continued to grow, with the acquisition of Elite Stockholm in 2017, and in the same year, with the establishment of a strategic partnership with Modellink in Gothenburg.
-This was followed in 2018 with the acquisition of the Factor Chosen Group, which brought into the network agencies in Chicago, Los Angeles and Atlanta.
-With the acquisition of Select, the network expanded to London, with the group now spanning eight agencies over the U.S and Europe.